Annapurna Base Camp short Trek 11 Days

 • English and other common languages (as requested)

-• Village and land Conservation
+• Village and Land Conservation

-• Mountaineering (for specialty expedition or climbing treks)
+• Mountaineering (for specialty expeditions or climbing treks)

-All our guides are carefully trained for leadership as good leadership is vital for your trek to be enjoyable, safe, and successful.
+All our guides are carefully trained for leadership, as good leadership is vital for your trek to be enjoyable, safe, and successful.
 Most of our guides grew up in Sherpa country or other mountainous parts of Nepal.
-Their pride in their region shows itself in the way they lead treks and interface with you.
+Their pride in their region shows itself in how they lead treks and interface with you.

-Porters Care
+Porters Care:

-Travel Insurance
+Travel Insurance:

 To be adequately protected in terms of insurance, you will need specialist travel insurance for participation in hazardous activities.
 A travel insurance policy that covers helicopter evacuation, trip cancellation, injury, death, lost baggage, theft, liability, medical treatment, and expenses is strongly recommended.
-Make sure the insurance covers all the activities that you will be undertaking during your stay in Nepal such as trekking and climbing.
-If you are injured and unable to travel, you can ask for a rescue helicopter from a remote area only if you have definite proof you can pay for it.
+Ensure the insurance covers all the activities you will be undertaking during your stay in Nepal, such as trekking and climbing.
+Suppose you are injured and unable to travel.
+In that case, you can only ask for a rescue helicopter from a remote area if you have definite proof that you can pay for it.
 Adventure Club Trek has an agreement in Kathmandu that guarantees payment for helicopter evacuations.
 They pay a cash deposit to the helicopter operator and collect the money from you once you have been rescued.
-Be sure your policy specifically covers mountaineering or alpinism or you may have a difficult time settling a claim.
+Be sure your policy specifically covers mountaineering or alpinism, or you may need help to settle a claim.

-Group Size And Team Composition
+Group Size And Team Composition:

-We always try to form a small group of like-minded people to give them a wonderful and perceptive travel experience.
-It provides opportunities to interact and share with each other in a fun-filled environment when out in the wilderness.
+We always form a small group of like-minded people to give them a wonderful and perceptive travel experience.
+It provides opportunities to interact and share in a fun-filled environment when out in the wilderness.
 Generally, our travel group comprises a maximum of 14 members.
 We need at least two participants to run our fixed departure dates.
-For private trips, the number of group members do not apply.
-We always strive to form a team ensuring that the members are comfortable with one another.
+For private trips, the number of group members does not apply.
+We always strive to form a team, ensuring that the members are comfortable with one another.

-Tipping is not mandatory in Nepal as most services include a service charge.
-However, if you want to express your gratitude, you are free to offer a tip to drivers, and hotel staff among others.
+Tipping is optional in Nepal, as most services include a service charge.
+However, if you want to express your gratitude, you are free to tip drivers and hotel staff.
 People usually welcome such generosity.
-When it comes to tipping your porters or trekking leaders, use your discretion as per the quality of the services.
-Tip money does not form a part of our employees’ wages.
-However, you can use tipping as a way of showing appreciation for excellent service at the end of the trip.
+When listing your porters or trekking leaders, use your discretion as per the quality of the services.
+Tip money does not form a part of our employees' wages.
+However, you can use tipping to show appreciation for excellent service at the end of the trip.

 • Zoltan